nickmagruder/city_explorer_api/README.md

 ## Number and name of feature: 2.
 Server
 * Estimate of time needed to complete: 2 hr
-* Start time:
+* Start time: 6:40pm
-* Finish time:
+* Finish time: 9:12pm (with breaks)
-* Actual time needed to complete:
+* Actual time needed to complete: 1 hr 50min

 ## Number and name of feature: 3.
 Deploy
-* Estimate of time needed to complete:
+* Estimate of time needed to complete: 45min
-* Start time:
+* Start time: 9:12pm
-* Finish time:
+* Finish time: 9:39pm
-* Actual time needed to complete:
+* Actual time needed to complete:  27min

 ## Assignment Overview